microsoft/bobsql/demos/sqlserver2022/datavirt/delta/readme.md

 # Demo for Data Virtualization using S3 providers for SQL Server 2022 for delta

-**** UNDER CONSTRUCTION ****

 This is a demonstration of data virtualization in SQL Server 2022 using the new REST API "connector" for S3 object storage for delta tables.
+If you want to see the results of this demo without going through all the steps of the exercise you can use Azure Data Studio or a web browser to view the **querydelta.ipynb** file.

 **IMPORTANT**: If you have already completed all the steps for the demo for parquet you can skip all the prerequisites and steps to setup minio, except you will need to create a bucket called **delta** instead of wwi and follow the steps to upload a folder for the delta table in minio as described below in the section titled **Steps to use minio for the demo**.
 You can also skip to Step 8 to start using delta in the section below titled **Steps to use SQL Server for the demo for delta tables.**